Mary Robinson (poet): Poetry

-From the late 1780s, Robinson, striving to separate herself from her past scandals, and life as a theatre actress, turned to writing as a full-time career.
-Robinson, disregarding her previous associations with the nickname “Perdita”, meaning “lost one”, soon became distinguished for her poetry and was reclassified as "the English Sappho" by the English public.
+From the late 1780s, Robinson, striving to separate herself from her past scandals, and her life as a theatre actress, turned to writing as a full-time career.
+Robinson, disregarding her previous associations with the nickname "Perdita", meaning "lost one", soon became distinguished for her poetry and was reclassified as "the English Sappho" by the English public.
 During her 25-year writing career, from 1775 until her premature death in 1800, Robinson produced an immense body of work.
-In addition to eight collections of poems, Robinson wrote eight novels, three plays, feminist treatises, and an autobiographical manuscript that was incomplete at the time of her death.
+In addition to eight collections of poems, Robinson wrote eight novels, three plays, several feminist treatises, and an autobiographical manuscript that was left incomplete at the time of her death.

-Poems by Mrs. Robinson, was published by C. Parker, in London, in 1775.
-"Poems" consisted of “twenty-six ballads, odes, and elegies” that “echo traditional values, praising values such as charity, sincerity, and innocence, particularly in a woman”.
-Robinson's husband, Thomas Robinson was imprisoned at the King's Bench Prison for fifteen months for the gambling debts he acquired.
-Robinson originally intended for the profits made from this collection to help pay off his debts.
+Poems by Mrs. Robinson was published by C. Parker, in London, in 1775.
+Poems consisted of "twenty-six ballads, odes, and elegies" that "echo traditional values, praising values such as charity, sincerity, and innocence, particularly in a woman".
+Robinson's husband, Thomas Robinson, was imprisoned at the King's Bench Prison for fifteen months for the gambling debts he had acquired.
+Robinson originally intended for the profits made from this collection to help pay off those debts.
 But the publication of Poems could not prevent his imprisonment.
 Robinson lived for nine months and three weeks with Thomas and their baby within the squalor of prison.

-Motivated by the months she spent in prison, Robinson wrote Captivity; a Poem and Celadon and Lydia, a Tale, published by T. Becket, in London, in 1777.
-This collection “described the horrors of captivity and painted a sympathetic picture of the ‘wretch’ and the ‘guiltless partners of his poignant woes’...The poem ends admonishing people to open their hearts and to pity the unfortunate...”
+Motivated by the months she spent in prison, Robinson wrote Captivity; a Poem and Celadon and Lydia, a Tale, published by T. Becket in London, in 1777.
+This collection "described the horrors of captivity and painted a sympathetic picture of the 'wretch' and the 'guiltless partners of his poignant woes'...The poem ends admonishing people to open their hearts and to pity the unfortunate..."

 Following the publication of Captivity, Robinson established a new poetic identity for herself.
-Robinson let go of her Della Cruscan style when she wrote Poems by Mary Robinson, published in 1791 by J. Bell in London, and Poems by Mrs. Robinson, published in 1793 by T. Spilsbury in London.
-A review was written by the Gentleman's Magazine and the reviewer stated that if Robinson had been less blessed with "beauty and captivating manners","her poetical taste might have been confined in its influence".
-At the end of the review, "the Gentleman's Magazine describes her poetry as elegant and harmonious.
+She let go of her Della Cruscan style when she wrote Poems by Mary Robinson, published in 1791 by J. Bell in London, and Poems by Mrs. Robinson, published in 1793 by T. Spilsbury in London.
+A review published in the Gentleman's Magazine stated that if Robinson had been less blessed with "beauty and captivating manners","her poetical taste might have been confined in its influence".
+The reviewer went on to describe her poetry as "elegant and harmonious".

-In 1795, Robinson wrote a satirical poem titled London's Summer Morning, but it was published after her death in 1800.
+In 1795, Robinson wrote a satirical poem titled London's Summer Morning, but it was not published until after her death in 1800.
 This poem showcased Robinson's critical perspective of the infrastructure and society of London.
-Robinson described the busy and loud sounds of the industrialised city in the morning.
+She described the busy and loud sounds of the industrialised city in the morning.
 She employed characters such as the chimney-boy, and ruddy housemaid to make a heavy critique on the way English society treated children as both innocent and fragile creatures.